top of page

 Silvio Ruiu

-Control panel is where the major eclectronics are located, it is often placed on the side of the cabinet or it is a standing box, see below⬇️:
+The control panel is where the main electronics are located, it is often placed on the side of the cabinet or it is a standing box, see below⬇️:

 Blaster control panel common layouts.